 This health plan provides full coverage for these covered services.
-You pay nothing for in-network and out-of-network benefits.
+You pay nothing for PCP/Plan Approved Benefits and Self-Referred Benefits.
 (Any deductible, copayment, and/or coinsurance that you would normally pay will not apply.)
-The only exception is when you are enrolled in a qualified HSA-compliant high deductible health plan.
-In this case, your deductible will apply to these covered services.
-Otherwise, any cost share amounts will not apply.

 Second Opinions

 This health plan covers an outpatient second opinion when it is furnished for you by a physician.
 This coverage includes a third opinion when the second opinion differs from the first.
 (See "Lab Tests, X-Rays, and Other Tests" for your coverage for related diagnostic tests.)